CupNoodles27/DRG-Tips-and-Tricks/README.md

 * [On Xbox] Click L3 while walking backwards to spin 180 degrees.

-* Cargo crates have a varying chance to spawn based on mission length (varies from 15% to 35%).
+* Cargo crates have a varying chance to spawn based on mission type and length (varies from 7% to 15%).
 The batteries always spawn in a set radius (30m) of the crate.
 [Source](https://deeprockgalactic.wiki.gg/wiki/Cargo_Crate)

 * Lost packs have the same chance to spawn as a cargo crate (see above).
 Scanning the lost helmet will mark your terrain scanner with a pink star.
 [Source](https://deeprockgalactic.wiki.gg/wiki/Lost_Pack)